lutnn/blink-mm/blink_mm/ae/readme.md

 ```

 The example output in ONNX Runtime raw latency file is as follows.
-The latency of ResNet18 (CIFAR10 version) using ONNX Runtime with 1 thread is 19.918ms on Pixel6.
+The average latency of ResNet18 (CIFAR10 version) using ONNX Runtime with 1 thread is 19.918ms on Pixel6.
 The memory usage of ResNet18 (CIFAR10 version) using ONNX Runtime with 1 thread is 104.46MB (109531136 bytes).

 ```